Anji Bridge: Construction

 The central arch is made of 28 thin, curved limestone slabs which are joined with iron butterfly joints.
 This allows the arch to adjust to shifts in its supports and prevents the bridge from collapsing even when a segment of the arch breaks.
 The bridge has two small side arches on either side of the main arch.
 These side arches serve two important functions: first, they reduce the total weight of the bridge by about 15.3% or approximately 700 tons, which is vital because of the low rise-to-span ratio and the large forces on the abutments it creates.
 Second, when the bridge is submerged during a flood, they allow water to pass through, thereby reducing the forces on the structure of the bridge.

 Li Chun's innovative spandrel-arch construction, while economising in materials, was also of considerable aesthetic merit.
 An inscription left on the bridge by Tang dynasty officials seventy years after its construction reads:

-Later history and reputation

-During the next 1,400 years, the bridge survived at least eight wars, ten major floods and numerous earthquakes, the most recent being the 7.2-magnitude Xingtai earthquake in 1966.
-Yet, the support structure remains intact and the bridge is still in use.
-Only the ornamental railings have been replaced every few hundred years.